"Celebrating 5 Years of MRSA Staph Support and Alternative Treatment Options"

 Continue reading

-You can use therapeutic essential oils in many different ways for support with infection, including bathing, skin application, internal use, cleaning, cooking and as ingredients in your soaps and personal care products.
-One of the best ways you can benefit from essential oils is to diffuse them into the air.
+Therapeutic essential oils can be used in many different ways for support against MRSA Staph infections due to their antibacterial properties.
+Uses can include: bathing, skin application, internal use, cleaning, cooking and as ingredients in your soaps and personal care products.

 Continue reading